Style line layers

 2D Counts and Amounts

-You can apply the 2D Counts and Amounts style to line data when you want to color lines based on numeric attribute values.
+You can apply the 2D Counts and Amounts style to line data to color the lines based on numeric attribute values.
 You can show a transportation network of lines with continuous color based on traffic volumes, for example.

 1. Follow the steps in the Style layers workflow.

-The 2D Counts and Amounts pane appears with the Mapped Attribute box displaying the specified attribute.
+The 2D Counts and Amounts pane appears with the Mapped Attribute box displaying the chosen expression or attribute.

 2. Move the upper and lower slider handles to adjust the coloring based on the specified attribute.